Martins3/Martins3.github.io/docs/loongarch/neovim.md

-# Replace my mi book with 3A5000
+# Replace My x86 Laptop With 3A5000

 <!-- vim-markdown-toc GitLab -->